Lucy Stone: Marriage

 Stone and Blackwell developed a private agreement aimed at preserving and protecting Stone's financial independence and personal liberty.
 In monetary matters, they agreed that the marriage be like a business partnership, with the partners being "joint proprietors of everything except the results of previous labors."
 Neither would have claim to lands belonging to the other, nor any obligation for the other's costs of holding them.
 While married and living together they would share earnings, but if they should separate, they would relinquish claim to the other's subsequent earnings.
 Each would have the right to will their property to whomever they pleased unless they had children.
 Over Blackwell's objections, Stone refused to be supported and insisted on paying half of their mutual expenses.
 In addition to financial independence, Stone and Blackwell agreed that each would enjoy personal independence and autonomy: "Neither partner shall attempt to fix the residence, employment, or habits of the other, nor shall either partner feel bound to live together any longer than is agreeable to both."
 During their discussion of marriage, Stone had given Blackwell a copy of Henry C. Wright's book Marriage and Parentage; Or, The Reproductive Element in Man, as a Means to His Elevation and Happiness, and asked him to accept its principles as what she considered the relationship between husband and wife should be.
 Wright proposed that because women bore the results of sexual intercourse, wives should govern a couple's marital relations.
 In accordance with that view, Blackwell agreed that Stone would choose "when, where and how often" she would "become a mother."
 In addition to this private agreement, Blackwell drew up a protest of laws, rules, and customs that conferred superior rights on husbands and, as part of the wedding ceremony, pledged never to avail himself of those laws.

 The wedding took place at Stone's home in West Brookfield, Massachusetts, on May 1, 1855, with Stone's close friend and co-worker Thomas Wentworth Higginson officiating.
 Higginson sent a copy of Stone and Blackwell's Protest to the Worcester Spy, and from there it spread across the country.
-While some commentators viewed it as a protest against marriage itself, others agreed that no woman should resign her legal existence without such formal protest against the despotism that forced her to forgo marriage and motherhood or submit to the degradation in which law placed a married woman.
+While some commentators viewed it as a protest against marriage itself, others agreed that a woman should not resign her legal existence when she marries.
 It inspired other couples to make similar protests part of their wedding ceremonies.